oracle-livelabs/database/mds-intro/introduction/introduction.md

 * Configure a client Linux virtual machine.
 * Connect to and use MySQL HeatWave Database Service.
 * Manage MySQL HeatWave Database Service.
-* Explore Capacity Planning and SQL Insights for HeatWave MySQL.
+* Explore capacity planning and SQL Insights for HeatWave MySQL.

 ## Prerequisites